2021

 March 2017

-On March 1, 2017, The Midwife Center opens its expanded birth center, making it the largest birth center in the nation.
+On March 1, 2017, The Midwife Center opens its expanded birth center, making it the largest birth center in the nation at the time.
 The new addition includes two new birth suites, Mountain and Meadow, which both include tubs for water birth.
-The expanded facility also includes a large classroom, elevator, new exam and appointment rooms, a parking lot, a more welcoming entrance, and more.
+The expanded facility also includes a large classroom, elevator, new exam and appointment rooms, a parking lot, and a more welcoming entrance.

-The Midwife Center also launches its Behavioral Health & Wellness program, and expands all of its existing services including primary gynecological care, prenatal and postpartum care, and childbirth services.
+The Midwife Center also launches its Behavioral Health & Wellness program and in-house lab services, as well as expands all of its existing services including primary gynecological care, prenatal and postpartum care, and childbirth services.

 The Midwife Center completed renovations to the original building later in 2017, adding a laboratory and a behavioral health and wellness room, as well as updating flooring and paint.